Audit Committee Charter

 Committee Membership and Qualifications

-The Committee shall consist of a minimum of three members of the Board, each of whom has been determined by the Board to be “independent” under the rules of the New York Stock Exchange, Inc. (the “NYSE”) and other applicable law or regulation, each of whom is financially literate (as such term is interpreted by the Board in its business judgment), and each of whom meets all other legal and regulatory requirements imposed upon audit committee members.
+The Committee shall consist of a minimum of three members of the Board, each of whom has been determined by the Board to be “independent” under the rules of the New York Stock Exchange, Inc. (the “NYSE”) and other applicable laws or regulations, each of whom is financially literate (as such term is interpreted by the Board in its business judgment), and each of whom meets all other legal and regulatory requirements imposed upon audit committee members.
 At least two members of the Committee shall have accounting or other related financial management expertise such that they qualify as “Audit Committee Financial Experts” as defined by the SEC.
 Members shall be appointed by the Board and shall serve for such term or terms as the Board may determine.

 No director may serve as a member of the Committee if such director serves on the audit committees of more than two other public companies unless the Board determines that such simultaneous service would not impair the ability of such director to effectively serve on the Committee.